hashicorp/consul/website/source/docs/agent/options.html.markdown

   When running Consul agent commands against Unix socket interfaces, use the `-rpc-addr` or `-http-addr` arguments to specify the path to the socket.
 You can also place the desired values in `CONSUL_RPC_ADDR` and `CONSUL_HTTP_ADDR` environment variables.
-For TCP addresses, these should be in the form ip:port.
+For TCP addresses, these should simply be an IP address without the port.
+For example: `10.0.0.1`, not `10.0.0.1:8500`.
   <br><br>
   The following keys are valid:
   * `dns` - The DNS server.
 Defaults to `client_addr`
   * `http` - The HTTP API.
 Defaults to `client_addr`
   * `https` - The HTTPS API.
 Defaults to `client_addr`
   * `rpc` - The RPC endpoint.
 Defaults to `client_addr`

 * <a name="advertise_addr"></a><a href="#advertise_addr">`advertise_addr`</a> Equivalent to
   the [`-advertise` command-line flag](#_advertise).